WORLD CUP 2026

 The most important takeaway from the bond desk framework is position sizing.
 Bond traders think in terms of DV01 — dollar value of a basis point — to normalize risk across positions of different durations and coupons.
 Prediction market traders should think in terms of expected value and Kelly criterion.

 If you believe the true probability of an outcome is 60% and the market is pricing it at 50 cents, your edge is 10 cents per dollar at risk.
 You should size based on your confidence in that probability estimate, not based on how big the potential payout is.
 The traders who blow up on prediction markets are the ones who size on excitement rather than expected value.
-The traders who compound are the ones who treat every position as a probability bet with defined edge.
+The traders who compound are the ones who treat every position as a probability trade with defined edge.

 Prediction markets are not a casino.
 They are an inefficiently priced derivatives market with transparent instruments and publicly observable order flow.
 Trade them accordingly.